Robbie Neilson explains latest on Joe Wright after trialist defender scores in big win over East Fife

-The 27-year-old Enlgishman played for an hour in the middle of a back three and netted with a diving header six yards out from Jorge Grant’s free-kick to give Hearts a 3-0 lead at half time in a testimonial match for East Fife stalwart Kevin Smith.
+The 27-year-old Englishman played for just over an hour in the middle of a back three and netted with a diving header six yards out from new signing Jorge Grant’s free-kick to give Hearts a 3-0 lead at half time in a testimonial match for East Fife stalwart Kevin Smith.

-Stephen Kingsley bagged a hat-trick and there were also goals for Gary Mackay-Steven, Finlay Pollock and Alan Forrest, with ten outfield subs coming on after an hour.
+Stephen Kingsley bagged a rare hat-trick and there were also goals for Gary Mackay-Steven, Finlay Pollock and summer signing Alan Forrest, with ten outfield subs coming on after 62 minutes in what was Hearts’ second pre-season match.

 Wright will be involved again against Spartans at Ainslie Park on Wednesday and Bonnyrigg Rose on Saturday, the free agent making a good first impression in what was his first game in a long time.

-After five years at Doncaster Rovers he missed the whole of last season through injury and has taken up an invite to spend pre-season with Hearts.
+After five years at Doncaster Rovers he missed the whole of last season through injury and has taken up a long-standing invite to spend pre-season with Hearts after completing hid rehab.

 Although not put under pressure defensively by the Fifers, he was very assured on the ball and took his goal well.